jdidion/jdidion.github.io/_posts/2022-02-13-WordleStats.md

 serai
 ```

-Now, having played Wordle for a few weeks, I've have not seen any uncommon words, so my assumption is that the word list has been filtered to contain only words that most people will know.
+After playing Wordle for a few weeks I have not seen any uncommon words, so my assumption is that the word list has been filtered to contain only words that most people will know.
 I think `serai` would be much less likely than the other two, so I would choose `arise` or `raise` as my first word to maximize my chance of getting a hit on my first guess.

 ## Strategy 2: Maximize Green Tiles